Vladimir-csp/uwsm/README.md

   finding requested desktop entries, parsing and generation of commands for client to execute.
 This avoids the overhead of repeated python startup and increases app launch speed.
-- `uuctl`: graphical (via dmenu-like menus) tool for managing user units.
+- `uuctl`: optional graphical (requires a dmenu-like menu) tool for managing user units.
-- `fumon`: background service for notifying about failed units.
+- `fumon`: optional background service for notifying about failed units (requires `notify-send` from `libnotify` or `libnotify-bin` package).
+- `ttyautolock`: optional background service for locking session when its TTY loses focus (requires `inotifywait` from `inotify-tools` package).

 </details>